andrlange/spring-resilience/Readme.md

 Services:
 - Eureka Service as Microservice and Gateway Registry
+- Spring Cloud Config Server using https://github.com/andrlange/spring-resilience.git path=config
 - Spring Cloud Gateway for routing and load balancing (Actuators, Zipkin and Micrometer)
-- Student-Service (resilience4j, Spring AOP, CircuitBreaker, FeignClient, Actuators, Zipkin and Micrometer)
+- Student-Service (resilience4j, Spring AOP, Circuit Breaker, Feign Client, Actuators, Zipkin and Micrometer)
 - Address-Service (Actuators, Zipkin and Micrometer)

 application.properties will show you the configuration of used Spring Components